A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Credit lending example

 \section{Credit lending example}

-Let us now see how the perspectives of the decision maker (Section~\ref{sec:setting}) and the decision subjects (Section~\ref{sec:distributive-justice}) can be balanced in practice.
-For this, we will use an example that is commonly used in the algorithmic fairness literature: \textit{lending}.
-Imagine you work at a bank and your job is to decide which loan applications should be accepted ($D=1$) and which ones should be rejected ($D=0$).
-You have built a machine learning model to help you with the task.
-It predicts how likely a person is to repay the loan they applied for based on their loan application.
-The goal is to give those people a loan who will repay it ($Y=1$).
-You trained your model with data from previous positive lending decisions, so based on the applications of people you have given a loan to in the past and for whom you thus know whether they repaid it or not.
-Now you have to define a decision rule.
-If you want to balance the goal of being fair with the profitability of the credit approval system, you have to specify how you want to measure the bank's utility, i.e., profits, and how you want to measure fairness.
-To illustrate this example, we are using the preprocessed version of the UCI German credit dataset \cite{friedler2019comparative}.\footnote{The code for this is publicly available at \url{https://github.com/hcorinna/utility-based-fairness}.}
+Let us now discuss a highly simplified example of financial lending to see how the perspectives of the decision maker (Section~\ref{sec:setting}) and the decision subjects (Section~\ref{sec:distributive-justice}) can be defined and balanced in practice.
+Consider a bank's decision to accept a loan application ($D=1$) or reject it ($D=0$) based on scores representing repayment probabilities.
+If the bank wants to balance its profitability with fairness, the first step is to specify how they measure its own utility, i.e., its profits.
+The subsequent steps of our framework determine how they measure fairness.
+To illustrate this example, we are using the preprocessed version of the UCI German credit dataset and train a logistic regression to predict whether an individual will pay back a granted loan \cite{friedler2019comparative}.\footnote{ The code for this is publicly available at \url{https://github.com/hcorinna/utility-based-fairness}. }